datacommonsorg/data/scripts/us_census/pep/monthly_population_estimate/README.md

-# US Census PEP: National Population Count
+# US Census PEP: National Population Count by Residential Status and Military Status

 ## About the Dataset
 This dataset has Population Count Estimates for the United States from the year 1980 to 2022 on a monthly basis.